alexchabert/electric-arc-simulation/README.md

 ---------------------------------------------General Infos-------------------------------------------------------------

-'R_AC' and 'RL_DC' folders contain the codes to reproduce the curves presented in [cite publication][submitted to IEEE].
+'R_AC' and 'RL_DC' folders contain the codes to reproduce the curves presented in "State-Space Simulation of Electric-Arc Faults" https://ieeexplore.ieee.org/document/9565395.

 Loading paths for experimental data are relative (data should be kept in the code repertory).